About the session

 5:50 Interest rates and higher liquidity in the market

-11:40 How do we define ESG investing
+11:40 Defining ESG investing

-45:50 What can individuals and industries do to improve financial literacy around ESG?
+45:50 What individuals and industries can do to improve financial literacy around ESG

-This consequently lead to different measurement of ESG factors across different Industries for ESG investing.
+This consequently lead to different measurement of ESG factors across different industries for ESG investing.

 On the far left of the spectrum is an exclusionary strategy.
 The negative exclusion approach is when investors wants to express their political, social and ethical beliefs in the way they invest.

 On the far right, a more integrative approach is taken, where there isn't a hard constrain.
 Fund managers would take a holistic approach to understanding investment opportunities and the negative impact that these companies might have.
 Fund managers also assess how companies manage certain transitions that we are facing around the world.

 In the last two to three years, especially after Covid-19, there has been a movement towards looking at the positive impact that companies can bring, instead of looking at it from a negative impact angle.

 - An A-Z of climate change terms for investors

 - All about sustainable investing — ESG, socially responsible investing, and impact investing